wwwK/kendo-themes/docs/customization/basic-concepts.md

 ---
-title: Customization
+title: Basic Concepts
 description: "Refer to the list of the Kendo UI Default theme variables available for customization."
-slug: basic_concepts
-category: customization
+category: "Customization"
-position: 9
+position: 1
 ---

 # Customization